WolfgangWaltenberger/vietnam2022/README.md

-# vietnam2022
+# ML@VSOP2022
-Repository for 28th Vietnam School of Physics, 2022
+Repository for the machine learning class of the 28th Vietnam School of Physics, 2022